mmu-webdesign/Level4-web-term-1/CSS/css02/13-overflow.md

 - You avoid it by using more modern, flexible tools such as Grid and Flexbox in your layouts.

+- Make bigger containers!

-- You avoid creating containers smaller than the content you need to go in them.
+- Avoid creating containers smaller than the content you need to go in them.
 Sometimes easier said than done - you might build the container but someone else may provide the content.

 <!-- end div -->